How to Recover Deleted Files from a Hard Drive on Mac

 Option A: Scan the Drive Using Disk Drill in Recovery Mode

 If your system drive won’t boot, you can still recover your data as long as you can access Recovery Mode.
-We provide a step-by-step guide on how to do it in this article.
-Jump to the section How to Run Disk Drill via Recovery Mode.
+Here’s how to do it:

 Option B: Connect Your Mac to Another Mac Using Target Disk Mode (Sharing Mode)